-In 2016, the Museum of Mineralogy received two donations of the same fragment of Martian meteorite NWA 8656: a fragment of 9.88g given by ABC Mines which will soon be on display in the new "Meteorites" display and another fragment of 1.18g given by Labenne Meteorites, which is in preparation in order to be exhibited in a way that visitors can touch it.
+The Mineralogy Museum received two donations of the same fragment of Martian meteorite NWA 8656: a fragment of 9.88g given by ABC Mines and another fragment of 1.18g that the visitor can touch, given by Luc Labenne.
+They are displayed on a new dedicated case about Martian meteorites in the Museum.

 The Martian meteorite NWA 8656, like NWA 8657, which is another fragment of the same Martian meteorite, was discovered in Western Sahara in 2014 by nomads.
 These nomads know very well these terrains (light in color and bar of vegetation), which they have been prospecting for years in group in search of meteorites.

 The Martian Meteorite NWA 8656 is constituted by a multitude of fragments for a total weight of more than 1600 grams.
 These Martian fragments have lost most of their melting crust, because of their long stay in the desert, exposed to the wind of deeply abrasive sand.